 The Withering is a play that explores issues of patriarchy, of class and social division, of superstition, of isolation and loneliness, the plight of the outsider and the victim, and of the way in which fate can impose itself on life and the ways in which we explain it for ourselves in the face of ignorance and evil.

 If you'd like to see a professionally shot film of the Edinburgh Festival production in 2008 click on the link below.
-Please note though that the version available on this website and in The Script Store is a new rewritten version of this original production.
+Please note though that the version available on this website is a new rewritten and improved version of this original production.